 Afternoons 1:00 p.m. - 2:30 p.m.

-Please allow 1-2 hours to complete the order of protection process, however, it may take longer.
+Please allow at least one hour to complete the order of protection process, however, it may take longer.

 phones are not allowed in the building.

 expedite the order of protection process, you can begin filing your petition

 Once you have completed the electronic filing, please come to the State’s Attorney’s Office during the hours listed above for review of your petition.

 With issues such as child custody, visitation and child support, the State's Attorney's Office cannot provide legal assistance.
 You may want to contact a private attorney in these matters.

 If you are the victim of domestic abuse, but there is no pending criminal case in DuPage County, you may still obtain assistance with filing an order of protection.
 An order of protection that is not attached to another criminal or civil case is called

 an independent order of protection.
 Independent orders of protection offer the same protection as orders of protection connected to criminal or civil cases.
 For information concerning independent orders of protection, contact Family Shelter Service

 between an order of protection and a "no contact" condition to a bail

 A judge may impose a "no contact" condition to a defendant's bond which prohibits further physical or verbal contact with the victim of the alleged crime.
 A judge will usually attach a "no contact" or "no harmful or offensive contact"